zjfong/angular-custom-directives/readme.md

 <img width="965" alt="Custom Card" src="https://cloud.githubusercontent.com/assets/25366/9668827/a352dbf8-5238-11e5-8d00-80ccf02ca95c.png">

 Would you look at that?
 Our own custom directive - a reusable, semantic HTML component that we designed ourselves.

+### Resources

+[This cheat sheet from egghead.io](https://d2eip9sf3oo6c2.cloudfront.net/pdf/egghead-io-directive-definition-object-cheat-sheet.pdf) is a great resource for learning more about the specs allowed in the directive definition object.